ionic-team/stencil-sass/readme.md

 npm install @stencil/sass --save-dev
 ```

-Next, within the project's `stencil.config.js` file, import the plugin and add it to the config's `plugins` config:
+Next, within the project's stencil config, import the plugin and add it to the config's `plugins` property:

 #### stencil.config.ts
 ```ts